fatelei/dbpack/README.md

 + sharding: support query on sharded table, support order by，support limit
 + more features on the road

+## Metrics
+using prometheus metrics, default metric server run at :18888

 ## Requirements

 + Go 1.17 or higher